-- A The student is correct because only Saturn is shown orbiting the Sun in the model. - B The student is correct because all moons orbit planets and Titan is classified as a moon. - C The student is incorrect because all objects in the solar system orbit the Sun because it has the largest mass. - D The student is incorrect because Saturn has less mass than the Sun, which causes Titan to only orbit the Sun. - 3 Based on the orbital models and the table, complete the following comparisons.
+- A The student is correct because only Saturn is shown orbiting the Sun in the model. - B The student is correct because all moons orbit planets and Titan is classified as a moon. - C The student is incorrect because all objects in the solar system orbit the Sun because it has the largest mass. - D The student is incorrect because Saturn has less mass than the Sun, which causes Titan to only orbit the Sun. - After viewing the models, the student claims that Titan only orbits Saturn and Saturn only orbits the Sun.